tlogan/ERST/README.md

 ### TODO (Symbolic Implementation)
+- create a test demonstrating how current method of automated co-induction is unsound
+    - e.g. self reference is on left side of subtyping
+    - e.g. non-constraint type <: constrained type
+    - if there's a problem, consider using Cretin's method of two-stage co-induction environment
+        - e.g. check even <: nat
+            - stage even <: nat
+            - when guard is found (succ succ n <: succ m), commit even <: nat
+        - perhaps could allow for broader form of cached constraints
+- redo LFP syntax do simply be FP or FIX; it doesn't have to be well-founded
 - NOTE: not sure this is necessary; update path extraction from records to handle `Diff`
 - double check that label paths from records are extracted correctly in `extract_column_comparisons`
 - disable extrusion for now